 Explore an example of how YAML is used in Kubernetes.

 Labs designed to help you achieve an understanding of Kubernetes and how to use Docker containers on Kubernetes in the IBM Cloud Kubernetes Service.

 Harness the full power of Kubernetes and host WordPress from the IBM Cloud Kubernetes Service.

-Debug and log your Kubernetes applications
+Debugging and logging your Kubernetes application

 Gain an understanding about how to debug and get logs from your Kubernetes applications.

 Learn how to install Istio alongside microservices for a simple mock app called Guestbook.

-How Istio and Knative could cause a significant shift in the Kubernetes application developer’s life.
+Learn now Istio and Knative could cause a significant shift in the Kubernetes application developer’s life.

 Make sense of the Kubernetes-native platform for developers.

-An introduction to the Kubernetes-based platform used to build, deploy, and manage modern serverless workloads.
+Try out a lab that introduces the Kubernetes-based platform used to build, deploy, and manage modern serverless workloads.